 REITs allow anyone to invest in portfolios of real estate assets the same way they invest in other industries – through the purchase of individual company stock or through a mutual fund or exchange traded fund (ETF).
 The stockholders of a REIT earn a share of the income produced through real estate investment – without actually having to go out and buy, manage or finance property.
 More than 80 million Americans invest in REIT stocks through their 401(k) and other investment funds.

 - Equity REITs – The majority of REITs are publicly traded equity REITs.
 Equity REITs own or operate income-producing real estate.
 The market and Nareit often refer to equity REITs simply as REITs.

-- Mortgage REITs - mREITs provide financing for income-producing real estate by purchasing or originating mortgages and mortgage-backed securities and earning income from the interest on these investments.
+- mREITs – mREITs (or mortgage REITs) provide financing for income-producing real estate by purchasing or originating mortgages and mortgage-backed securities and earning income from the interest on these investments.

 - Private REITs – Private REITs are offerings that are exempt from SEC registration and whose shares do not trade on national stock exchanges.

 How can I invest in REITs?

 An individual may buy shares in a REIT, which is listed on major stock exchanges, just like any other public stock.
 Investors may also purchase shares in a REIT mutual fund or exchange-traded fund (ETF).

 A broker, investment advisor or financial planner can help analyze an investor’s financial objectives and recommend appropriate REIT investments.

 How does a company qualify as a REIT?

 To qualify as a REIT a company must: